Golfrid Siregar: Controversies surrounding his death

-Family and friends also suspected that right eye bruises on his body seems to be from a hard, direct blow.
+Family and friends also suspected that right-eye bruises on his body seemed to be from a hard, direct blow.
 The possibility of violent theft was also contested by his fellow activists that his motorbike should have been stolen along with his missing personal belongings.
-The said road on which he was found was reported by his colleagues in WALHI to have no traffic route that could relate with the police’s accident story.
-They also suspected the autopsy conducted by the doctor chosen by the police and that the autopsy was carried out after had been bathed and embalmed.
-The clothes found on Siregar’s unconscious body contains mud and wet soil, despite the place he was found is paved, without soil nearby; this further strengthens the argument by family and fellow activists that someone was trying to cover up by dropping his body by the road side after being assaulted elsewhere.
+The said road on which he was found was reported by his colleagues in WALHI to have no traffic route that could relate with the police's accident story.
+They also suspected the autopsy conducted by the doctor chosen by the police and that the autopsy was carried out after having been bathed and embalmed.
+The clothes found on Siregar's unconscious body contained mud and wet soil, despite the fact that the place where he was found was paved, without soil nearby; This further strengthens the argument by family and fellow activists that someone was trying to cover up by dropping his body by the road side after being assaulted elsewhere.

-In September, Siregar received a invitation to provide further clarification to his report of misconduct of the Sumatra Police from the Professional and Security Division (Propam) Mabes POLRI.
+In September, Siregar received an invitation to provide further clarification to his report of misconduct of the Sumatra Police from the Professional and Security Division (Propam) Mabes POLRI.
 Andi Muhammad Rezaldy, a legal and human rights advocate working with the Commission for Missing Persons and Victims of Violence (Kontras) said the police refused their request to have access to the official documents relating to the death of Siregar.
 There are also questions regarding the police non-disclosure of the details of the traffic accident analysis that leads to their conclusion about how Siregar die.

 Remembrance of Siregar’s death

 On October 17, WALHI joined the Kamisan event, a weekly silent protest organized since 2007 against human right abuses and to honor deaths of human right activists and university students during the new order era, to commemorate the death of Siregar.
-Environmentalists around the world mourned Siregar’s death and acknowledged his contributions to environmental and human right movement.
+Environmentalists around the world mourned Siregar's death and acknowledged his contributions to environmental and human right movement.